egodact/react-multi-bar-slider/README.md

 `reversed` | When set to `true`, the slider is reversed | `bool` | `false` `readOnly` | When set to `true`, the slider can't be updated | `bool` | `false`

+All other props (not documented here) will be passed on to the root element.

 #### The slider prop type
 Field | Description | Type | Default
 ----- | ----------- | ---- | -------